Vik0t/Duckiebot_odometry/README.md

 # Duckiebot_odometry

-1. Get input from duckiebot.
+1. Get input from a duckiebot.
 2. Add path to file in string `self.file = "Test.txt":`
 3. Enjoy your result :D